San Marcos Growers LogoSan Marcos Growers

 May be Poisonous (More Info): Yes

-Nandina domestica (Heavenly Bamboo) - This evergreen shrub is similar to bamboo in its cane-like stems that are clothed with long leaves that are divided into many linear leaflets.
-It erectly grows to 6-8 feet tall and 4 feet wide.
+Nandina domestica (Heavenly Bamboo) - This evergreen shrub is similar to bamboo in having vertical cane-like stems that are clothed with long leaves that are divided into many linear leaflets.
+It grows erectly to 6-8 feet tall and suckers from the base to become 2 to 4 feet wide.
 New foliage is reddish in color and during the fall the leaves turn an orange-bronze or purplish-red.
 Pinkish-white flowers bloom in clusters at the ends of branches in the late spring and summer.
-Plant in sun or shade.
-Tolerates fairly dry conditions but looks better when given water occasionally.
-It will survive temperatures down to 10 degrees F.